hellostream/twitch_eventsub/README.md

 - [Optional] set `TWITCH_CLIENT_ID`, `TWITCH_CLIENT_SECRET`, and `TWITCH_AUTH_SCOPE`
   environment variables.
 For the auth scope you can use the example in the code block further down this page.
 - Run `mix help auth.token` to see the available options.
+If you aren't using environment variables, you need to pass the options to the CLI command.
 - To use the defaults, run `mix twitch.auth --output priv`.

 ##### Example Scopes